Blackberry Raspberry Smoothie

 Top tips

 - Add sweetener if needed: This blackberry raspberry smoothie is slightly tart and the overall sweetness will depend on how sweet your protein powder is.
-If you decide to use rolled oats or an unsweetened protein powder, be sure to add some sweetness with honey, maple syrup or pitted medjool dates.
-You could also use a banana to sweeten the smoothie.
+If you find it to be too tart, add some sweetness with honey, maple syrup, pitted medjool dates or even banana.

-- Use frozen fruit: This raspberry blackberry smoothie is written to use frozen fruit.
-The frozen fruit help to make the smoothie super cold (the best for flavor) and helps to thicken the smoothie.
-If you are using fresh fruit, reduce the milk by 1/4 cup and add 1/2 cup of ice cubes.
+- Use frozen fruit: If you are using fresh fruit, reduce the milk by 1/4 cup and add 1/2 cup of ice cubes.

 - Blackberry seeds can sometimes stick in your throat/teeth if you are not using a powerful blender.
 I find that 1 minute in my Ninja Bullet style blender breaks down the blackberry seeds and chia seeds quite well.
 If you don’t have a powerful blender, you may want to substitute the blueberries for blackberries and use ground flax in place of the chia seeds.